And by and by my Soul returned to me

 Before Angel could move, Spike launched himself from the worktop, pushing Buffy out of the way and sending the man sprawling onto the floor with one swift blow.
 Spike's hand automatically clutched at his head.
 "No pain!" he cried.

-He flashed a look at Angel who smirked an 'I told you
+He flashed a look at Angel who smirked an 'I told you' at him.

 Angel hauled the man up off the floor by his collar.